 In fact, people who have adopted an only-Bitcoin lifestyle know that you actually need more than one wallet.
 Do you store every last penny of your dollars, euros or sterling in the exact same place?
 Of course not!
 I don’t mean to make you think that you need more than one wallet to get started, everyone starts with one wallet.
 But keep in mind it’s smart and standard practice to have a super-secure option like a hardware wallet as a “savings account” and a easier to access, more flexible option to use as your “cash wallet”.
 So what is the best bitcoin wallet?

-The perfect setup for a first-time Bitcoin or Ethereum buyer that wants to seriously invest in bitcoin would be both:
+The perfect setup for a first-time cryptocurrency buyer that wants to seriously invest in crypto would be:

-- A free Coinbase account <-(get $10 FREE after $100 purchase of bitcoin, ethereum, or litecoin with my referral link) to purchase coins securely, and store a day or two’s worth of Bitcoin for spending.
-Think of Coinbase as your checking account or cash in your wallet.
+- A free Coinbase account <-(We both get $10 FREE after $100 purchase of Bitcoin, Bitcoin Cash, Ethereum, or Litecoin with my referral link) to purchase coins securely, and store a day or two’s worth of Bitcoin for spending.
+Coinbase is the entryway to the cryptocurrency world, it’s by far the best way to turn your USD, EUR, GBP into cryptocurrency without any risk.

 - A Ledger Nano S to store all of your cryptocurrency you have minus what you may spend in Bitcoin or Ethereum in a week or two.
 This top-notch hardware wallet will store your tokens in a way so secure that some basic precautions will virtually guarantee big investments from a theft or ransom nightmare.

-That is a really sound combination and suits 99% of new cryptocurrency investors.
-If your situation needs something special, keep reading to see our full reviews on these and other digital cryptocurrency wallets.
+That is a really sound combination and suits 99.9% of new cryptocurrency investors.
+If your situation requires something special keep reading to see our full reviews on these and other cryptocurrency wallets.

 Best Online Bitcoin Wallets